Litemage/argos1756-docs/docs/software_doc/XRP_Docs/03_XRP_project/index.md

     1. WPILib icon is in the upper-right corner.
     2. ![WPILib Icon](Step2_WPILib_icon.png) <br />

-3. In the prompt window, type "New Project" and click "WPILib: Create a new project".
+3. In the prompt window, type "Create a new project" and click "WPILib: Create a new project".
     1. ![Create a new project](Step3_New_Project.png)<br />

 4. A window like this will appear: